 - Submit a formal request for approval form

-- Share the formal request through a platform like Filestage
+- Share the formal request through an approval platform like Filestage

 The benefits of using approval request emails and document approval tools are making the request official and documented, which can be used as evidence later down the line.